 Chocolate Roses are gorgeous, delicious flowers made out of a modeling material called chocolate plastic.
 Use this chocolate plastic recipe to create the chocolate plastic for the roses.
 Don’t miss the tutorial with step-by-step illustrations showing how to make chocolate roses!

-This recipe yields about six full-sized 3” roses, but the quantity can be adjusted by the size of the roses you make.
+This recipe is ideal for 3-inch roses, but the quantity can be adjusted by the size of the roses you make.

-- One-half pound of white, milk, or dark chocolate plastic
+- 1/2 pound of white, milk, or dark chocolate plastic

 1. Begin by kneading your chocolate plastic until it is smooth and supple.
 If you are using white chocolate plastic, knead it in powdered sugar, and if you are using milk or dark chocolate plastic, knead it in unsweetened cocoa powder.
 If the plastic is too hard to knead, microwave it in five-second intervals just until it becomes pliable.
 Do not microwave it too long, or it will be too soft to work with.

 2. Dust your work surface and a rolling pin with powdered sugar or cocoa powder, and roll the chocolate plastic out into a very thin layer, less than 1/8” thick.
 If you are working with a large amount of chocolate plastic, you might want to divide it in half and roll it out in batches.

 3. Use a small round cutter to cut circles from the plastic.
 For one full-sized rose, you will need nine circles, and for rosebuds, you will need 4-5.
 The size of the circle cutter determines the size of your finished rose.
 A 1.5” cutter will yield a full-sized rose that is approximately 3” wide.